-home > Phoenix Arms HP22A last round magazine hold open kit (hp22aloc).
+home > Phoenix Arms HP22A last round magazine hold open and other useful information

 lrho side by side comparison (discontinued)

 |Holds rounds||Component||Quick E-reload capable||Hammer always stay cocked||Flick safety to chamber||Reliability||Pull slide back after last round||Must buy one per mag||Requires cutting grinding||Install difficulty||Availablility|

 |10||plastic/metal||no||yes||yes||yes||yes||yes||no||between easy and hard||unavailable|

 |10||metal/steel||yes, fastest||yes||yes||n/a, no field test (New theory suggest mod may increase frame strength, no more crack frame.)||no||no||yes||hard||

 Some have reported that after 700rds you may crack the slide rail therefore this kit doesn't modify the pistol and your warrantee is likely covered by Phoenix.
 A modified pistol may void its warrantee.
 Simply unplug the mod kit from the pistol and your pistol is unchanged.
 Frame cracking is another issue.
 Check out our shock absorbing guide rod.